delphinegesse/ShootingParis/README.md

 ##  Note to teacher

+We succeeded to implement the requests needed.
+The file **'ShootingLocation.service.test.ts'** allowed us to check our functions on the IDE.
+Eventually, it failed to work when we used Postman, so we decided to mute it using comments.

 We succeeded to implement a working API in localhost, and on the web, using [Clever Cloud](https://www.clever-cloud.com/en/).
 You can check it following the process described at the end of the previous part.